 First published in Sunday Times, in The Accidental Tourist column

-During our stay in Buenos Aires we were determined not be just your typical tourists.
+During our stay in Buenos Aires, we were determined not to be typical tourists.
 We wanted to really get to know the place.
 We ended up staying almost six months, walking the length and breadth of the city, tentatively learning Spanish and eating and living among the locals.
-In this way, we ended up staying almost six months ‒ walking the length and breadth of the city, tentatively learning Spanish and eating and living among the locals.
 Of course, as any seasoned traveller knows, quirks don’t go away while you’re in a foreign country – they only get worse!
-And so it was that our keen appreciation (or rather unbridled obsession) for church fêtes and junk shops got completely out of hand.
+And so it was that our keen appreciation for (or unbridled obsession with) church fêtes and junk shops got completely out of hand.

-Back back at Cape Town airport, as we waited at the conveyor belt for our suitcases ‒ there she was, wrapped in a cellophane shroud, leading the procession of luggage… our eternal Madonna.
+But back at Cape Town airport, as we waited at the conveyor belt for our suitcases, there she appeared, wrapped in a cellophane shroud, leading the procession of luggage… our eternal Madonna.